artemis-analytics/artemis/docs/cdr.md

 buffers (data tables) are attached to *Elements* and can be accessed by subsequent algorithms.

-*TODO*
+**TODO**

 Add diagram or code which how to retrieve and attach data.
 Diagram depicting the Tree, Nodes, Elements.

 ### Data conversion <a name="conversion"></a>

-For each format, Artemis and Arrow aim to support some rudimentary features
+For each data format, Artemis and Arrow aim to support some rudimentary features

 * Convert from Arrow record batches to the target format, and back, with minimal loss.
+* Automatic decompression of input files.
 * Given a supplied schema, read a file in one chunk at time.
 * Schema inference (schema on read)
 * Conversion profiling for converted data, e.g. frequencies of errors in columns for converting to the desired data type

-Artemis uses the schema inference and data conversion of the Arrow readers (parsers).
-Rather than relying directly on the chunking of data in the Arrow readers, Artemis manages the creation and reading of raw data chunks, so that downstream processes applied to the data occur on one data chunk at a time.
+Artemis works with the schema-on-read paradigm, a general requirement for data science applications.
+Artemis manages the creation and reading of raw data chunks, in addition to fetching the schema (if available) from the input datum.
+(A predefined schema can also be provided as part of the initial Artemis job configuration.)
+Artemis passes the raw data chunk to the Arrow readers for column-wise type inference and data conversion to an Arrow record batch.
+Robust checking of the supplied and/or extracted schema against the inferred data types occurs on each chunk.
+Artemis also collects statistics on errors occured during processing, recording this information in frequency tables or histograms as part of the job summary metadata.
+The data error handling and statistics rely on information gathered from the Arrow readers.

+Arrow provides funtionality to chunk data in their readers, returning an Arrow table of one or more record batches.
+However, delegating this funtionality to Artemis allows the framework to configure the size of the raw data to process in memory, apply all downstream processes to the data one chunk at a time a time, monitor the total Arrow memory consumption and handle flushing the Arrow memory and "spilling" processed data to disk.

-This enables Artemis to manage the data in-memory and the execution of algorithms by monitoring the Arrow memory pool and the size of serialized data in the output buffer.
-The algorithms leverage the functionality of Arrow by directly interacting with Arrow record batches.
+The Artemis algorithms leverage the functionality of Arrow by directly interacting with Arrow record batches.
 Arrow parsers are implemented to support both single-threaded and multi-threaded reads, adapting the Artemis data chunker on the Arrow implementation could be a foreseen development.
 As well, Artemis is targeting the processing of legacy data (from mainframe, Cobol applications).
 Developing a native Arrow reader for EBCDIC data format in C++ could be considered a worthwhile contribution to the Arrow project.

-Artemis relies on the schema-on-read paradigm, a requirement for data science applications.
-Artemis executes the appropiate parser on a raw data chunk, extracting the schema for each chunk, validating the data schema against a provided schema and/or against schema information extracted from previously processed data or header information.
-Artemis also collects statistics on errors occured during processing, recording this information in frequency tables or histograms.
-The data error handling and statistics will rely on the Arrow functionality once provided and persist this information in histograms managed by Artemis.
+Refer to the Appendix for additional details of the CSV reader implemented in Arrow.

 ### Data quality <a name="dataqual"></a>